Category Archives: Excerpt

 Tadeus led me to the side of the gate where my bay mare, Astra, waited.
 He handed me a small pouch of the holmium I needed to work my magic, and I clutched the precious mineral tightly.
 Through the thin, black cloth, I could feel its hum of energy.
 Few fae could use the finely ground ore for their magic, but it was a necessity for opening portals.

 Directing my magic with a stream of golden light, the soft beam touched the five relevant ones in a sequence that would initiate a link to Palbour.
 Within my palm, the powder dissolved as I began to channel and form a connection.
-If I measured it right, only a few grains would remain to brush away once I formed the connection.
+If I measured it right, only a few grains would remain to brush away once I finished.

 When I started using my gift as an adolescent, it took me several minutes to open a portal to border villages two hundred or more miles away.
 Now, it only took me ten seconds.
 My power had grown considerably since it first developed nearly twenty years ago.
 It also helped that I had a lot of practice and had become the best in the realm at doing it.
 Only a few people I trusted knew exactly how good I’d become.
 I kept that a secret, or else my family would use me in ways that would stain my soul.